Trapped (Colonel Abrams song)

-"Trapped" is a song by American musician Colonel Abrams, released in 1985 as the first single from his first album Colonel Abrams.
-It has since become known as Abrams' signature song and still receives airplay on dance radio stations in the UK and the US.
+"Trapped" is a song by American musician Colonel Abrams, released in 1985 as the first single from his first album, Colonel Abrams.
+The song topped the US Billboard Dance/Disco Club Play and 12-inch Singles Sales charts and peaked at number 20 on the Hot Black Singles chart.
+Worldwide, it reached number three on the UK Singles Chart and number six on the Dutch Top 40.

-This song has arguably remained Abrams' biggest hit on both sides of the Atlantic, topping the US Hot Dance Club Play chart for one week in September 1985 and peaking at number 20 on the soul chart.
-Overseas, it went to number three on the UK Singles Chart.

-Produced by British record producer Richard Burgess in 1984, "Trapped" is widely considered the precursor to house music, and is referred to as a proto-house track and a precursor to garage house.
+Produced by British record producer Richard Burgess in 1984, "Trapped" is widely considered the precursor to house music and is referred to as a proto-house track and a precursor to garage house.

 Legacy

 Mike Stock of Stock Aitken Waterman stated that "Trapped" was a big influence on the 1987 Rick Astley smash hit "Never Gonna Give You Up".